-Objectives: This investigation was performed to determine opinions of forensic medicine specialists about concept of death.
+Objectives: This investigation was conducted to determine opinions of forensic medicine specialists about the concept of death.

-Methods: This descriptive, cross-sectional and qualitative study was performed on 103 forensic medicine specialists who consented to participate in the study between 2011–2012.
-Data were recruited during face to face interviews and via e-mail.
+Methods: This descriptive, cross-sectional and qualitative study was conducted on 103 forensic medicine specialists who consented to participate in the study between 2011–2012.
+Data were obtained during face-to-face interviews and via e-mail.

-Results: Forensic medicine specialists participated in this study were mostly (74.8%) male, married (81.6%) with a mean age of 40.45 ± 6.85 years.
-A 24.3% of them were practicing their specialty for 11‒15 years.
+Results: Forensic medicine specialists who participated in this study were mostly (74.8%) male, married (81.6%) with a mean age of 40.45 ± 6.85 years; a 24.3% of them were practising their speciality for 11‒15 years.
 This study revealed that forensic medicine specialists demonstrate a lower level of death anxiety.

-Conclusions: Forensic medicine specialists demonstrated a moderate level of avoidance attitude, while they manifested depressive mood towards death.
-The opinions of forensic medicine specialists about concept of death were somewhat determined in our study.
+Conclusions: Forensic medicine specialists demonstrated a moderate level of avoidance attitude, while they manifested a depressive mood towards death.